JuliaCN/ProjectIdeas/README.md

 * Advisor with email
 * Description

-If it is open for application, please include your project in the following list.
+If your proejct is open for application, please include it in the above list.

 ## How to apply?
 Please write an email to the advisor before submitting your application.